A large sieve inequality for characters to quadratic moduli: Preliminary lemmata.

-where $\overline{a}$ denotes the multiplicative inverse of $a$ modulo $h$.
-Here, $\epsilon_{h}$ lies on the unit circle, and depends only on the residue class of $h$ modulo $4$. \end{lemma} Our next preliminary result is, essentially, due to Baier \cite{baier}, and is the foundation of part of our main argument.
-It offers a convinient method for counting Farey fractions in short intervals, and can be stated as follows. \begin{lemma} Suppose that the hypothesis of Lemma~\ref{blemma} holds, and that $y\geqslant1$ and $z\geqslant\delta t_{rA}/p_r$ are real numbers.
+where $\overline{4a}$ denotes a multiplicative inverse of $4a$ modulo $h$.
+Here, $\epsilon_{h}$ lies on the unit circle, and depends only on the residue class of $h$ modulo $4$, and $\chi_h$ denotes the Jacobi symbol modulo $h$. \end{lemma} Our next preliminary result is, essentially, due to Baier \cite{baier}, and is the foundation of part of our main argument.
+It offers a convenient method for counting Farey fractions in short intervals, and can be proven along similar lines to Lemma~3 of \cite{baier}. \begin{lemma} Suppose that the hypothesis of Lemma~\ref{blemma} holds, and that $y\geqslant1$ and $z\geqslant\delta t_{rA}/p_r$ are real numbers.
 For a fixed Farey fraction $b/r$, write $\beta=b/r+z$ and

 where $\eta=\delta t_{rA}AM^2/(p_rz)$.
 Then, we have the majorisation